Current News & Announcements

 Town Reports in book form are available at the Town Clerk’s Office.
 At the request of the Selectboard, the Auditors considered and then decided to charge for the book.
 The cost is $7.
 Cash or check, payable to the Town of Huntington.

-DOG REGISTRATION: Dog licenses for 2025 are available from the Town Clerk, starting January 2.
+DOG REGISTRATION: Dog licenses for 2025 are available from the Town Clerk.
 Fill out the application at home.
 Or, come into the office and we will print it off here.

-The price is $20 per dog after April 1; add $2 to do this through the mail.
+The price is $20 per dog; add $2 to do this through the mail.
 Checks are payable to the Town of Huntington.

 By Vermont law, all dogs must be registered with the Town Clerk of the town in which the dog resides, which includes a copy of the certificate showing that rabies vaccination is current, on or before April 1.
 A fine may be imposed if your dog remains unregistered.